 Inventory Management 101: All You Need to Know

-Any business or organization has a myriad of functions that are often interrelated and share codependency.
+Any business or organization has myriad functions that are often interrelated and share codependency.
 Yet, functions like supply chain management, logistics and inventory are considered as the backbone of any business.
 These functions are quite critical and have the potential to make or break the business.
 In this article, we are going to discuss the concept of inventory management.

 Now, let’s discuss the inventory management meaning.
 Inventory management can be defined as the system used to organize and track all the physical goods under the custody of the business at any point in time.
 It is a crucial business function that determines the current state of the supply chain and the anticipated revenue stream, and growth opportunities.

-So, what is inventory management system?
+So, what is an inventory management system?
 An inventory management system can enable businesses to ensure appropriate levels of products/stocks are on hand to ensure on-time delivery.
 Apart from keeping a tab on products on hand, inventory management systems offer data-driven and actionable intelligence pertaining to product stock, delivery, and sales.
-These insights will help business owners to stay better prepared for ensuring customer satisfaction, and engagement.
+These insights will help business owners to stay better prepared for ensuring customer satisfaction and engagement.

 The significance of inventory management for business success is undeniable.
 Here are some of the key functions of inventory management.

 - To determine the sufficient amount and type of inventory at various stages

 - To facilitate the production and sales process

 - To save costs by keeping an accurate level of inventory